briansjkim/ryk-blog/README.md

 > A blog site for my client's thoughts, ideas, and views

 # Technologies Used
-> React (w/ React-Router), Node.js/Express, MongoDB/Mongoose, Sass
+> React, Redux, Node.js/Express, MongoDB/Mongoose, SCSS

 # Starting #
  1. From the root directory, run the following command to start the client: